7 Best Lookouts in Blackheath (That You Can Drive To)

 Govetts Leap Lookout

-Pulpit Rock is a large cliff edge with three lookout points spread across different levels, offering panoramic views of the Grose Valley and surrounding cliff walls.
+Pulpit Rock is a striking cliff edge featuring three lookout points on different levels, all offering sweeping views of the Grose Valley and the surrounding cliff walls.

-The lookout platforms are connected via a path with several sets of stairs, which from above looks quite spectacular.
+The lookout platforms are connected by a path with several sets of stairs, which create a dramatic sight when viewed from above.

 Pulpit Rock Lookout